alekseygenerozov/zams_tidal_coupling/README.md

 3) For higher order g-modes (g3 and beyond), we use the following equation for the overlap integral (see eq.
 78 in Ivanov et al. 2013).<br/>
 <img src="https://latex.codecogs.com/gif.latex?Q%3D%5Comega%5E2%5Cint%5C%2Cdr%5Crho%5C%2Cr%5E%7Bl&plus;2%7D%5Cleft%5B%5Cfrac%7B%5Cxi_r%28r%29%7D%7Bg%7D&plus;%5Cfrac%7B%5Cxi_t%28r%29%7D%7Br%5E%7B%5Cell&plus;1%7D%7D%20%5Cleft%28%5Cfrac%7Br%5E%7B%5Cell&plus;2%7D%7D%7Bg%7D%5Cright%29%27%5Cright%5D" />, (a)<br/>
 xi_r and xi_t are the radial and tangential components of the normal mode, omega is its frequency, rho is the stellar density, and g is the local gravitational acceleration.
 Equation a is more numerically stable than the standard expression from PT, as the integrand is less oscillatory.
-(However, this expression does assume the Cowling approximation).<br/>
+(However, equation does assume the Cowling approximation, which neglects variations in the stellar potential.
+So this expression cannot be used for all modes).<br/>
 The plot below shows the overlap integrals of (n>=3) g modes in our 1 solar mass models.
 The red points are calculated using the standard PT integral, while the black points are calculating using equation a.
 The latter do not depend on the resolution of the stellar model.
 The PT integral is badly behaved for low frequences, and depends more strongly on the resolution of the stellar model.
-As the resolution is increased, the PT integral approaches the results from equation a.
+As the resolution is increased, the two formulations of the overlap integral converge.<br/>

 ![conv](conv.png?raw=true)

+For our (default) high resolution models, using the standard PT integral for all modes changes the tidal coupling constants by <~10%.

 **Potential issues**